-14. Small Infrared Heat Emitter/Lamp Bulb
+15. Small Infrared Heat Emitter/Lamp Bulb

 They can’t be touched directly though as they get hot – so you do have to figure out a bracket and protection system for them to put them in the dog house.

 Be very careful with a lamp bulb – they aren’t designed for dog houses or small spaces and you often can’t regulate their temperature.

 You can get a Lamp Bulb like the BYB – 150W 110V Ceramic Infrared Lamp Bulb (on Amazon).

-15. Big Dog Kennel Infrared Heater
+16. Big Dog Kennel Infrared Heater

 There are big infrared dog kennel heaters as well.